utkarsh2102/utkarsh2102.org/content/about.md

 teams (Debian, Ubuntu, Fedora, openSUSE, et al).

-And finally, I work on **Debian LTS**, a project by Freexian, extending the lifetime of all Debian stable releases to (at least) 5 years.
+And finally, I work on **Debian LTS**, a project by Freexian, extending the lifetime of all Debian stable releases to (at least) 5 years, where I patch and backport security fixes for packages in the APT archive for oldstable and oldoldstable releases.

+Besides, I am a philatelist, a semi-occassional drummer, an avid reader, and have perhaps mastered the art of sticker fights!

 Please feel free to hit me up if you want to get in contact or want to know more about me.
 I go by the handle **utkarsh2102** across the web! \o/